 Workplace safety has become a matter of great concern for every industry, regardless of size and nature.
-Every manufacturing industry wants to incorporate the best measures and use tools that can ensure a safer working environment and reduce the instances of accidents and injuries.
+Every industry wants to incorporate the best measures and use tools that can ensure a safer working environment and reduce the instances of accidents and injuries.

 One such category of tools that has the power to improve safety in industries is non-sparking hand tools.